franjsco/trackmyd-bot/README.md

     - HEADER (HTTP header, used for authentication to APIs)
     - BODY (HTTP body with the parameters that will be automatically evaluated by GPSLogger).

-    Take the values ​​and insert them in the GPSLogger app under "Logging details > Log to custom URL" specifying HTTP Method = 'PATCH'
+    Take the values ​​and insert them in the GPSLogger app under "Logging details > Log to custom URL" specifying HTTP Method = 'PATCH'.

-    - Press "Start Logging" on GPSLogger.
+    Then press "Start Logging" on GPSLogger.

 3. **Request the position at the bot**